-On April 29, 2011, Data I/O purchased software technology for \$2 million in cash and issuance of 163,934 shares of Data I/O common stock, valued at \$1 million on the date of purchase.
+On April 29, 2011, we purchased software technology (the Azido technology) for \$2 million in cash and issuance of 163,934 shares of our common stock, valued at \$1 million on the date of purchase.
 Acquisition costs of \$89,000 were capitalized as part of the transaction.
 The transaction was accounted for as an asset purchase.